Foundation of the State Crisis: Crisis

 In the 1590s, Lady Zheng publicly promoted her son as heir to the throne.
 This was evident in the stelae erected in Beijing's Dongyue Taoist Temple (early 1592) and Sanyang Monastery on Mount Tai (1594 and 1596), which referred to her son as heir (taizi).
 Empress Wang and Lady Wang also sought supernatural assistance, but through Buddhist practices.
 For instance, at the beginning of 1592, Empress Wang financially supported the publication of a book of prayers to Guanyin, the most popular bodhisattva among women.
 Additionally, with the support of Empress Dowager Li, Empress Wang financed the reconstruction of Buddhist monasteries.
 Steles and inscriptions requesting blessings for the Emperor's first-born son also mentioned Lady Wang.

 In 1593, officials were eagerly anticipating whether the monarch would fulfill the promise made in 1591.
 The Emperor had initially suggested to Grand Secretary Wang Xijue that he appoint his three living sons as princes, in accordance with the law, and wait to see if the Empress would bear a son.
 Wang drafted the edict and sent it to the Ministry of Rites to begin preparations.
-The idea faced opposition from critics who argued that the eldest son should be appointed heir to the throne, not prince.
+The idea faced opposition from critics who argued that the Emperor should appoint his eldest son as his heir, not merely a prince.
 This forced Wang Xijue to apologize to the Emperor, admitting that the appointment of three princes would go against the law, which he had not previously realized.
-As a result, the Emperor abandoned the idea of appointing his sons as princes and declared that he would not appoint a successor in the next two to three years.
+The Emperor abandoned the idea of appointing his sons as princes and declared that he would not appoint a successor in the next two to three years.

 In 1599, on Zhu Changluo's eighteenth birthday, there was a surge of requests for his appointment as heir to the throne.
-In response, the Emperor demanded that the Ministry of Revennur collect 24 million liang of silver to cover the expenses of the ceremonies for naming the successor and his other sons.
+The Emperor demanded that the Ministry of Revenue collect 24 million liang of silver to cover the expenses of the ceremonies for naming the successor and his other sons.
 This was a blatant obstruction from the Emperor, as the requested amount far exceeded the ministry's annual income in silver and even surpassed the state's annual income in both silver and goods.